Yeah, isn’t inbound marketing that invention by Hubspot?

 Something in the lines of — a header, an explanation/demo video, a CTA, a form and a blank square where you should leave your credit card number.

 That sounds easy — teach me, I’m listening!

 Oh no, if you wan’t to learn about inbound marketing just go to Hubspot’s website and learn from them, they’re much better at explaining about it than me!

 What I do want to talk to you about is about the main element in inbound marketing: bringing them in.
 If you remember I’ve already talked about landing a good landing page, so I won’t talk about that again (for now).

-Bringing them in means that in some automagical™ way, whether that being a post on social media (preferably with a UTM link), an ad on Google Search or even just a mention on someone else’s blog or website.
+Bringing them in means that in some automagical™ way, whether that being a post on social media (preferably with a UTM link, read more about UTM links here), an ad on Google Search or even just a mention on someone else’s blog or website.

 The best way, and that’s what I’m gonna expand on today, is word-of-mouth.
 It’s a method that’s old as the world itself, people talking to each other, suggesting one another to use something.
 Whether that being to use a rock instead of a stick, metal instead of leather or an app instead of its competitor, people often prefer listening to friends (or even strangers) for advice rather than hearing it from the producer himself.